-The Waiheke Local Parks Management Plan is our guiding document for the management of our parks and reserves.
-This omnibus plan provides a holistic and integrated view of our core park management issues and priorities to enable consistency of open space management across the local board area and different park types.
+The Waiheke Local Parks Management Plan, once adopted, will be our guiding document for the management of our parks and reserves.
+This omnibus plan aims to provide a holistic and integrated view of our core park management issues and priorities to enable consistency of open space management across the local board area and different park types.